ELVIS-CHING/ROMS_related/README.md

 introducing the functions and how to turn on them

 * [some small issues.md](https://github.com/ELVIS-CHING/ROMS_related/blob/main/some%20small%20issues.md)
-something has to be noticed
+some basic things have to be noticed, and bugs may be encountered

 * [useful links.md](https://github.com/ELVIS-CHING/ROMS_related/blob/main/useful%20links.md)
 share the useful links about the discussion of ROMS